karlomijoc23/MK-proptech/README.md

 - AI contract helpers degrade gracefully when no `OPENAI_API_KEY` is provided.
 - Runtime artifacts (logs, pid files) remain untracked; `deps/` houses the local Mongo install.

+### Multi-tenant behaviour

+- The backend requires an `X-Tenant-Id` header on all protected routes.
+The default tenant (`tenant-default`) is provisioned automatically, and user registrations map platform roles to tenant roles (see `ROLE_TENANT_MEMBERSHIP_MAP`).
+- `/api/tenants` returns the profiles a user can access.
+Switching tenants updates the context for every subsequent request and cascades through the React app via the tenant switcher that sits in the global navigation.
+- Attempting to select a tenant without membership yields `403 Nemate pristup odabranom profilu`; automated tests for these guardrails live in `tests/test_tenant_scoping.py`.

+### Document requirements & metadata

+- Document validation is driven by `frontend/src/shared/documentRequirements.json`.
+Each type describes whether property/tenant/contract association is mandatory and lists any metadata fields that must be captured.
+- The helper `getDocumentRequirements` (exported from `frontend/src/shared/documents.js`) merges defaults, normalises field identifiers, and is shared between the FastAPI document endpoints and the React wizard.
+- Metadata validation occurs on the backend (`create_dokument`) and rejects payloads that miss required metadata or supply malformed values.
+Tests covering these rules are in `tests/test_tenant_scoping.py::test_document_metadata_validation`.

 ## Ready-for-publish Checklist

 - [x] Automated migrations/seeders verified against Mongo